prabhakaran-jm/cloudsage-ai-ops-oracle/CODE_OF_CONDUCT.md

 This Code of Conduct applies within all community spaces and applies when an individual officially represents the project in public spaces.

 ## Enforcement
-Report unacceptable behavior to the maintainers at [INSERT CONTACT EMAIL].
+Report unacceptable behavior to the maintainers at prabhakaran.jm@gmail.com.
 All complaints will be reviewed and investigated promptly and fairly.

 ## Enforcement Guidelines
 Enforcement will follow the Contributor Covenant v2.1 guidelines (Correction, Warning, Temporary Ban, Permanent Ban) to address violations in a balanced and proportional manner.